Today's business cycle has a global scope, and it's no longer five days a week, eight hours a day.

-According to Veeam’s annual Data Centre Availability Report 2014, enterprises lose more than S$4 million a year from lost revenue, productivity, opportunities and data irretrievably lost through backups failing to recover.
+According to Veeam's annual Data Center Availability Report 2014, enterprises lose more than S$4 million a year from lost revenue, productivity, opportunities and data irretrievably lost through backups failing to recover.

 While that might seem like a huge cost, it can be greatly reduced with the utilisation of the right IT tools designed for data protection, and proactive steps to ensure all-round data protection.

 Firstly, an organisation should follow the 3-2-1 golden rule to keep valuable data intact: 3 copies of data with one in production, on 2 different media, with 1 preferably stored offsite.

 Secondly, backup with regular recovery testing is a waste of time and resources.
 A backup plan has to be supplemented by routine recovery testing that ensures the accurate functionality of all operations.